Health

 "Without health care, how can children reach their full potential?
 And without a healthy, productive population, how can societies realize their aspirations?" - UNICEF Executive Director Anthony Lake

-We often take our health for granted.
-It is important that we value our health and that we take measures to protect and care for it.
-By taking small steps towards a healthier lifestyle, making sure we get enough sleep, reducing our levels of stress, and scheduling regular checkups, we can all enjoy healthier and happier lives.
+We must value our health and take measures to protect and care for it.
+By taking small steps towards a healthier lifestyle, ensuring we get enough sleep, reducing our stress levels, and scheduling regular checkups, we can all enjoy healthier and happier lives.

 “The enjoyment of the highest attainable standard of health is one of the fundamental rights of every human being without distinction of race, religion, political belief, economic or social condition” - Constitution of the WHO